 It was an off-season for the tourism industry in Jaipur.
 The shopkeepers were trying to seek my attention.
 They assumed I was a foreign tourist.
 I was about to cross the road and walk through the Sirehdyodi Gate when a young chap caught my attention.
 He was standing under a banyan and trying to converse in English.
 Here is a picture of Sirehdyodi Gate near Hawa Mahal.

 “Hello….Hi…will you spare a minute?
 Look at these dholak…very nice…Indian music… very cheap…Come have a look”.

-I found a young man selling Dholak.
-I pulled up my camera to compose a shot, he acknowledged by posing for a picture.
-He was holding a Dholak on his left arm.
+Here was this young man selling Dholak.
+I pulled up my camera to frame a picture, he acknowledged his approval for the picture by posing a Dholak.

-(Dholak is a barrel shape Indian drum often having rope type lacing and played using two hands.
-Dholki is alternative name associated with Dholak.
-Check out previous post associated with Dholak here)
+Dholak is a barrel shape Indian drum often having rope type lacing and is played using two hands.
+Dholki is an alternative name associated with Dholak.
+Check out previous post on Jaipurthrumylens on Dholak